mauricio-b-mossi/Notes/CSharp/Basics.md

 As mentioned above, these types, being predefined types, reference .NET types in the `System` namespace.
 For example `SByte`, `Int16`, `Int32`, `Int64`, are what the types above reference.

+> Floating point types are known as *real types*, while Integer types are known as *integral types*.

 Of the types above `int` and `long` are first-class citizens and are favored by both C# and the runtime.
 The other integral types are typically used for interoperability or when space efficiency is paramout.